 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-You’ve probably heard this applied to business or sports, but it’s becoming increasingly relevant to sleep thanks to emerging technology found in sleep trackers.
+Numbers don’t lie.
+You’ve probably heard this applied to business or sports, but it’s becoming increasingly relevant to sleep, thanks to the technology found in sleep trackers.

 With a sleep tracker, you can get a clear look at the quantity and quality of your sleep on a nightly basis, and it can also help identify sleep problems.
 Many include built-in coaching to improve your sleep habits and can also track progress to see how well different strategies work over time.